 Put down your playlist full of mainstream house tunes, you’re in Berlin; the world capital of cool underground music and experimental artists.
 Dive in!
 Like waaaaay in.
 My pick; Lacika and The Hookers (admit it, you’re already intrigued by the name?).

 Lacika explains the overall album themes: “Rotten Hearts is a heavy trip to my dark side … exploring territories I haven’t touched before.
 I was experimenting with different raw and distorted sounds in the past couple of years, and the album contains a selection of these tracks.
 The songs and lyrics are very honest and intimate, they tell a story, and complete the album with a fully enraged rock experience.”

 Encompassing elements of electronica and alternative rock, under moody melodies and killer hooks, this really isn’t one to be playing to your granny during Sunday tea – but good god does it make you feel cool cruising the streets of Berlin.

-I’ve said it once and I’ll say it again, solo travellers…stay in hostels!
+I’ve said it once and I’ll say it again, solo travellers … stay in hostels!
 Here I chose EastSeven hostel, located just two stops away from one of the central undergrounds (u-bahns).
 If you’re looking for a party, its probably not the place for you (if that’s your bag then head to ‘Wombats’ hostel).
-Instead, benefits focus around location and cleanliness (I reckon I can probably put it up there as the cleanest hostel I’ve ever stayed in!).
-Staff were happy to talk you through locations/directions and there were a good load of guests mulling around (although I found a lot of them a bit nervous to start conversations – you’re going to have to gear yourself up to make the first move).
+Instead, benefits focus around location and cleanliness (I reckon I can probably put it up there as the cleanest hostel I’ve ever stayed in).
+Staff were happy to talk you through locations/directions and there were a good number of guests mulling around (although I found a lot of them a bit nervous to start conversations.
+You’re going to have to gear yourself up to make the first move).
 Big gardens, 3 Euro breakfasts and activities board were also on their list of pro’s.

 Thanks Berlin!
 I had a blast.